Brandonmorsework/Malgus_IAM2/PGP_Readme.md

 PGP (Pretty Good Privacy) is a widely used cryptographic system that provides confidentiality, integrity, and authentication for digital communications.
 It is commonly employed to secure email and file transfers, as well as generate digital signatures.

+**Terraform User/Developer:** This is you or the person responsible for creating and managing the Terraform scripts.
+You are the one who writes the code that defines the AWS infrastructure.
+In this role, you generate or use a PGP key pair.

+**AWS:** The cloud service provider, represented in your case by AWS.
+AWS manages the cloud resources (like EC2 instances, IAM users) based on the instructions provided by your Terraform scripts.
+AWS doesn't directly exchange PGP keys; instead, it might provide a secure way to store and retrieve sensitive information, like passwords, which are encrypted using your PGP public key.

 ### Benefits of Using Pre-Built PGP Provider

 Utilizing a pre-built PGP provider like `ekristen\/pgp` within Terraform offers several advantages over manually creating and managing PGP keys: